Disclosure: Some of the links you’ll encounter are unique links. Click and buy something and I’ll earn some money, at zero expense to you. Thank you!

 Palladium isn’t magnetic because its electron configuration doesn’t align in a way that allows for a strong, sustained magnetic moment within the material.

-Palladium is technically a “paramagnetic” material which means it’s weakly attracted to a magnetic field.
+Palladium is a “paramagnetic” material which means it’s weakly attracted to a magnetic field.
 The magnetic effects are negligible in pure palladium due to the way its electrons are arranged within its atomic structure.

 Palladium becomes magnetic under certain, rare circumstances.
 It becomes magnetic when formed into nanoparticles, subjected to high pressure, or when combined with other elements in specific structures.

 Palladium also becomes magnetic when pure palladium is alloyed with magnetic or ferromagnetic metals.
-See below for more details.

 Is Palladium 999 Magnetic or Not?